Jonnygibb/Jonnygibb/README.md

   * The fundamentals of image processing
   * Convoltional Neural Networks using pytorch
   * Real time operating systems with FreeRTOS
+  * Test Driven Development for an API

 ## I'm looking forward to:
   * Expanding my experience in embedded software development in the automotive industry
   * Learning more about artificial intelligence and machine learning and it's practical application
+  * Deploying tested code for my friends and coworkers to experience